dcalc/WaLSAtools_fork/README.md

 See the documentation at **[https://WaLSA.tools](https://WaLSA.tools)** for **getting started guides**, **descriptions**, **examples**, and all information about **WaLSAtools**.

-:exclamation: The online documentation is currently password protected:
+:exclamation: The online documentation is currently password protected:<br/>
 **Username:** `WaLSA`<br/>
 **Password:** `WaLSA@8542`